Change a Habit by Setting Goals

 You need to feel ready to make a change.
 If you don't feel ready now, that's okay.
 You can still be thinking and planning.
 When you truly want to make changes, you're ready for the next step.

-It's not easy to change habits.
-But taking the time to really think about what will motivate or inspire you will help you reach your goals.
+It's not easy to change habits—but you can do it.
+Taking the time to really think about what will motivate or inspire you will help you reach your goals.

 - Make your goals specific.
 Specific goals help you measure your progress.
-For example, setting a goal to eat 5 helpings of fruits and vegetables 5 days a week is better than a general goal to "eat more vegetables."
+For example, setting a goal to eat one extra serving of vegetables a day is better than a general goal to "eat more vegetables."

 - Focus on one goal at a time.
 By doing this, you're less likely to feel overwhelmed and then give up.